-Note 17-Use of the correlation factor is optional if the factor is $0 \pm 0.010$ .
+Note 23-Use of the correlation factor is optional if the factor is $0 \pm 0.010$ .

-12.4.5 Record the following information:
+- 11.4.5 Record the following information:

-- correlation factor,
+- correlation factor.

-- date of correlation,
+- date of correlation.

 - type of mix used for correlation, and

 - serial number of gyratory compactors used in correlation.

-- 12.4.6 Determine a new correlation factor if the Contractor's or Department's gyratory compactor has to be repaired or replaced.
+- 11.4.6 Determine a new correlation factor if the Contractor's or Department's gyratory compactor should need to be repaired or replaced.

-13.1 Calculate the average Ga for each TGC:
+12.1 Calculate the average Ga for each TGC or SGC: